webmasterar/lineartimehammingsearch/README.md

 3 and 5.

-We can use the Hamming distance model for searching a text *y* of length *n>=m*, to determing if pattern *x* can be found in it.
+We can use the Hamming distance model for searching a text *y* of length *n>=m*, to determining if pattern *x* can be found in it.
 To perform the search, we move *x* along *y* one position at a time and compare all characters of *x* and *y* at each new position.
 This naive _moving-window_ approach has quadratic time complexity, *O(nm)*, because we compare every character in *x* against the